albert-gee/old-macdonald/Writerside/topics/Overview.md

 # Overview

-This project focuses on creating a decentralised precision agriculture system.
+This project focuses on creating a decentralised Controlled Environment Agriculture system.

 The system has a modular structure and operates without a central hub.
 Each module manages its own sub-network of accessory devices such as sensors (e.g., temperature and humidity sensors) and actuators (e.g., mist makers and